National Bridge Inventory: Kentucky

 • Over the life of the IIJA, Kentucky will receive a total of $472.7 million in bridge formula funds, which will help make needed repairs.

-• This is down from 1,042 bridges classified as structurally deficient in 2019.
+• This is up from 1,033 bridges classified as structurally deficient in 2020.

 County Year Built Daily Crossings Type of Bridge Location